 Maintaining an ethical working environment is one of the Group's core values.
-The Group adopts a zero-tolerance approach for all kinds of corruption, bribery, extortion situation.
-To comply with the Criminal Law of the People's Republic of China, the Prevention of Bribery Ordinance enforced by the Hong Kong Independent Commission Against Corruption and other applicable laws and regulations, the Group established different policies and procedures and working quidelines to strictly regulate the behaviour of directors, management and employees.
+The Group has adopted a zero-tolerance approach for all kinds of corruption, bribery and extortion situation.
+To comply with the Criminal Law of the People's Republic of China, the Prevention of Bribery Ordinance enforced by the Hong Kong Independent Commission Against Corruption and other applicable laws and regulations.
+The Group established different policies and procedures and working guidelines to strictly regulate the behaviour of Directors, management and employees.
 The Group has set out strict penalties in the employee handbook to combat inappropriate collection and acceptance of bribes, commissions or other illegal interests (such as property, banquet activities, etc.).
-The Group requires all personnel to abide by rules and regulations and does not tolerate any bribery act at all.
-Integrity is the key in the code of conduct for the sales and procurement department in view of their nature of work.
+The Group provides on-the-job anti-corruption training for all personnel (including the Directors and employees) and requires them to abide by rules and regulations and does not tolerate any bribery act at all.
+Integrity is the key in the code of conduct for the sales and procurement departments in view of their nature of work.
 Therefore, the Group established Sales Department Management Policy, Guidelines for the Code of Conduct of Salesperson and Anti-Corruption Commitment Letter for Procurement Staff which set out guidelines for the sales and procurement staff to tackle the related issues and regulate misconduct behaviour.
 For example, salespersons are prohibited from making any promise with dealers by offering any discount, rewards or gifts, etc. on behalf of the Company without prior approval.
 The Group conducts disciplinary inspections and monitoring in the production and business process to ensure whistle-blowing channels, such as "Chairman's Mailbox", are in place for people to use in confidence, to lodge complaints regarding behaviours in violation of rules, regulations and laws, such as the abuse of power for personal gains, bribery, blackmailing, frauds or money laundering.
 The Group is determined to combat corruption and contributes to building a clean society.
 Before employees are on board, they are required to attend training in business ethics.
 Employees who are in breach of the Company's code of conduct are disciplined and/or dismissed.

-During the reporting period, there is no litigation of corruption involving the Group or its employees.
+During the Reporting Period, there is no litigation of corruption involving the Group or its employees.

-COMMUNITY INVESTMENT
+COMMUNITY